finaswap/finaswap/bugbounty.md

 ## Overview

-This bug bounty document is to verify that SushiSwap hosts a bug bounty on Immunefi at the address [https://immunefi.com/bounty/finaswap](https://immunefi.com/bounty/finaswap).
+This bug bounty document is to verify that FinaSwap hosts a bug bounty on Immunefi at the address [https://immunefi.com/bounty/finaswap](https://immunefi.com/bounty/finaswap).

 If you have found a vulnerability in our project, it must be submitted through [Immunefi's platform](https://immunefi.com/).
 Immunefi will handle bug bounty communications.